103 Energy Management with IoT

 Key Features

-• They Emphasize the importance of setting energy objectives and targets.
+• They emphasize the importance of setting energy objectives and targets.

-• They Focus on continuous improvement in energy performance.
+• They focus on continuous improvement in energy performance.

 BS EN 16001:2009 – Energy Management Systems